Laura Siegemund

 Laura Natalie Siegemund (born 4 March 1988) is a German professional tennis player.

+Siegemund reached her career-high doubles ranking of world No. 4 on 29 January 2024 and has won fourteen doubles titles on the WTA Tour.

-She is a two-time Grand Slam champion, having won the 2020 US Open in women's doubles with Vera Zvonareva, as well as the 2016 US Open in mixed doubles alongside Mate Pavić.
-Siegemund reached her career-high doubles ranking of world No. 22 in March 2023, and has won ten doubles titles on the WTA Tour, including the 2022 Miami Open.
+She is a three-time Grand Slam champion, having won the 2020 US Open in women's doubles with Vera Zvonareva, as well as the 2016 US Open and the 2024 French Open in mixed doubles, partnering Mate Pavić and Édouard Roger-Vasselin respectively.
+Alongside her major titles, she won the 2023 WTA Finals and the 2022 Miami Open in doubles.

 In singles, her career-high ranking is world No. 27, achieved in August 2016, and she has won two WTA titles, at the 2016 Swedish Open and 2017 Stuttgart Open.
-Siegemund's best Grand Slam result in singles was a quarterfinal appearance at the 2020 French Open.
+Siegemund's best Grand Slam result in singles was a quarterfinal appearance at the 2020 French Open and at 2025 Wimbledon.
 She also reached the same stage at the 2016 Summer Olympics, and has represented Germany in the Billie Jean King Cup since 2017.

 Biography

 Siegemund was born to parents Harro (an engineer) and Brigitta Siegemund, and has two siblings.
 She was introduced to tennis by her family at age three.
 Siegemund lived in Riyadh, Saudi Arabia from age four to seven and in Jakarta, Indonesia from nine to ten.
-Besides German, she is fluent in English and French, and in 2016, she completed her bachelor's degree in Psychology from the University of Hagen.
+In 2016, she completed her bachelor's degree in psychology from the University of Hagen.
+Besides German, she is fluent in English and French.
 Her tennis idol growing up was Steffi Graf.